KaineRecycler/Offline-Browser-For-Windows-PC/README.md

-# Offline Website Viewer
+# Offline Website Browser
 It is a small tool for viewing local websites based on Chromium (using CefSharp).
 It can view both static html files with CSS and JS in a simple folder and packed files in .zip archive.
 Also this tool provides search indexing for all .html and .htm files based on `<title>` tag.
-Works perfectly with Wget or HTTrack website dumps.
+Works perfectly with zipped html files and zip files that contain the downloaded offline website.
 So you can grab entire website, pack it into zip and view it using this tool and even search for separate pages.

 This tool was created as a replacement for ZIM archives for grabbing wikimedia-based websites.
 ZIM archive creation pipeline doesn't seem robust to me so i decided to make this tool.
 It's more transparent to developer than ZIM.